-04/26/19 REVISOR ACS/CH
+(2) an inability for reasons other than indigence to obtain necessary food, clothing, shelter, or medical care as a result of the impairment and it is more probable than not that the person will suffer substantial harm, significant psychiatric deterioration or debilitation, or serious illness, unless appropriate treatment and services are provided; (3) a recent attempt or threat to physically harm self or others; or (4) recent and volitional conduct involving significant damage to substantial property. (b) A person is not mentally ill does not pose a risk of harm due to mental illness under t this section if the person's impairment is solely due to: (1) epilepsy; (2) developmental disability; (3) brief periods of intoxication caused by alcohol, drugs, or other mind-altering substances; or (4) dependence upon or addiction to any alcohol, drugs, or other mind-altering substances.
 Sec.
-8. Minnesota Statutes 2018, section 253B.02, subdivision 13, is amended to read:
+8. Minnesota Statutes 2018, section 253B.02, subdivision 16, is amended to read: Subd.
+16. Peace officer.
+"Peace officer" means a sheriff or deputy sheriff, or municipal C or other local police officer, or a State Patrol officer when engaged in the authorized duties ( of office.

-Subd.
-13. Person who is mentally ill posing a risk of harm due to mental illness. (a) A "person who is mentally ill posing a risk of harm due to mental illness" means any person who has an organic disorder of the brain or a substantial psychiatric disorder of thought, mood, perception, orientation, or memory which grossly impairs judgment, behavior, capacity to recognize reality, or to reason or understand, which is manifested by instances of grossly disturbed behavior or faulty perceptions and a mental illness and, due to the mental illness, poses a substantial likelihood of physical harm to self or others as demonstrated by:

-- (1) a failure to obtain necessary food, clothing, shelter, or medical care as a result of the impairment; - (2) an inability for reasons other than indigence to obtain necessary food, clothing, shelter, or medical care as a result of the impairment and it is more probable than not that the person will suffer substantial harm, significant psychiatric deterioration or debilitation, or serious illness, unless appropriate treatment and services are provided; - (3) a recent attempt or threat to physically harm self or others; or - 4.22 (4) recent and volitional conduct involving significant damage to substantial property. - 4.23 (b) A person is not mentally ill under this section if the impairment is solely due to: - 4.24 (1) epilepsy;

-- 4.25 (2) developmental disability; - 4.26 (3) brief periods of intoxication caused by alcohol, drugs, or other mind-altering 4.27 substances; or - 4.28 (4) dependence upon or addiction to any alcohol, drugs, or other mind-altering substances.

 Sec.
-9. Minnesota Statutes 2018, section 253B.02, subdivision 16, is amended to read:

-- Subd.
-16. Peace officer.
-"Peace officer" means a sheriff or deputy sheriff, or municipal or other local police officer, or a State Patrol officer when engaged in the authorized duties of office. - Sec.
-10. Minnesota Statutes 2018, section 253B.02, subdivision 17, is amended to read: - Subd.
-17. Person who is mentally ill has a mental illness and is dangerous to the public. (a) A "person who is mentally ill has a mental illness and is dangerous to the public" is a person: - (1) who is mentally ill has a mental illness; and
+9. Minnesota Statutes 2018, section 253B.02, subdivision 17, is amended to read: Subd.
+17. Person who is mentally ill has a mental illness and is dangerous to the ľ public. (a) A "person who is mentally ill has a mental illness and is dangerous to the public" 1 is a person: (1) who is mentally ill has an organic disorder of the brain or a substantial psychiatric ( disorder of thought, mood, perception, orientation, or memory that grossly impairs judgment, behavior, capacity to recognize reality, or to reason or understand, and is manifested by . instances of grossly disturbed behavior or faulty perceptions; and (2) who as a result of that mental illness impairment presents a clear danger to the safety of others as demonstrated by the facts that (i) the person has engaged in an overt act causing or attempting to cause serious physical harm to another and (ii) there is a substantial likelihood that the person will engage in acts capable of inflicting serious physical harm on another.